Kody1/Vortex-docs/docs.md

 -- better use case
-local bot = bot_manager.get_bot("growid") -- get the bot by specified growid (check get_bot() documentation for more info) bot:set_pos(bot.pos.x + 32.0, bot.pos.y) -- sets the bot position to the current x + 32.0 and to current y this means the bot will simply just move right by one block
+local bot = bot_manager.get_bot("growid") -- get the bot by specified growid (check get_bot() documentation for more info) local player = bot:get_local_player() -- get bot player structure

+bot:set_pos(player.pos.x + 32.0, player.pos.y) -- sets the bot position to the current x + 32.0 and to current y this means the bot will simply just move right by one block
 ```

 ---